 Day 3 Isla San Cristobal

-Early walk on one of the islands with the largest colonies of sea lions.
-We are going to be surrounded by the bark of the friendly and playful sea lions.
-The light the walk will take us along the salt tolerant vegetation, on which colonies of frigate birds rest and nest, get up close to the Blue Footed Boobies, Sally Light foot crabs, Lava lizards, Lava Herons, marine Iguanas,Common Sandpipers.
-It is also home to the colorful land bird the Yellow Warbler.
+Early walk on an island with one of the largest colonies of sea lions.
+We are going to constantly hear the bark of the friendly and playful sea lions.
+The walk will take us along the salt-tolerant vegetation, on which colonies of frigate birds rest and nest.
+We'll get up close to the blue-footed boobies, Sally Lightfoot crabs, lava lizards, lava herons, marine iguanas and common sandpipers.
+It is also home to the colorful land bird - the yellow warbler.

 After this we will be heading to one of the best snorkelling spots in the Galapagos.
-Kicker Rock (Leon Dormido) is the magnificent basalt remains of a crater in the middle of the sea, the shape resembling a sleeping lion.
+Kicker Rock (Leon Dormido) is the magnificent basalt remains of a crater in the middle of the sea with its shape resembling a sleeping lion.
 The rock rises 150 metres above the surface and is divided into two parts by a narrow channel.
 We cruise through the channel, with nesting seabirds on either side of the boat, tropic birds overhead, marine iguanas in the water and resting on the rocks and many sea lions also present.
-Snorkelling gives us the opportunity to see Galapagos sharks, and possibly a hammer head shark among sea turtles and an incredible biodiversity of invertebrates on the wall.
+Snorkelling enables us to see Galapagos sharks and possibly hammerhead sharks, as well as sea turtles and an incredibly diverse variety of invertebrates that are found on the rock wall.

-We then take a Panga ride to Cerro Brujo where the volcanic formations are breathtaking.
+We then take a panga ride to Cerro Brujo where the volcanic formations are breathtaking.
 Wet landing on a fine powder beach on San Cristobal’s north coast followed by some swimming and snorkelling!
-It is a place for watching lake and coastal birds and the beach is also home to Sally Lightfoot crabs, brown pelicans and blue-footed boobies and offers wonderful views of Kicker Rock
+It is a place for watching lake and coastal birds and the beach is also home to Sally Lightfoot crabs, brown pelicans and blue-footed boobies and offers a wonderful view of Kicker Rock.

 - Cerro Brujo